pszyjaciel/ucam/myUcam/myUcamTest/src/README.md

 The myShape.java is an alghoritm to recognize shapes included in a monochrome bitmap, <br />
-and to recognize them between each other. <br />
+which are then compared between each other.
+The result is printed below. <br />

 The input file is: <br />